zigbyexample/zigbyexample.github.io/README.md

-# 0 - Zig By Example
+# 0 - Home

 Learn Zig by simple and small projects.
 It is not a complete explanation but rather just plain good code with comments.
 This is for all those people who love to learn by code, rather than trying to decipher endless pages of documention.

 - [List Directory](/list-directory.md)
 - [Subprocess](/subprocess.md)